gzn00417/Chess-AI/README.md

 # Chess-AI

-- a simple chess AI player
+A simple chess AI player

 ## Requirement

 - python-chess 0.28.3
-- `pip install python-chess`
+- `pip install python-chess`/`conda install python-chess`
 - `import chess`

 ## How to Use